 The primary means of communicating with cattle should be through vision as cattle have a visual field in excess of 300 degrees.
 Because of their vision field it becomes important to recognize the importance of line-of-sight in handling cattle.
 When distractions cannot be minimized, it is generally recommended that more confined areas such as loading ramps and handling chutes have solid walls to prevent animals from seeing distractions.
-Movement seen through the sides of corral facilities can cause balking or even frighten livestock if it is in too close a proximity.
-Solid sides on the crowd pen and alley can be helpful if animals are not tame or are unaccustomed to the facility.
-While solid sides can help keep down distractions, they can also make it more difficult to get cattle moved.
-Cattle do not like to be driven toward a closed end alley or tub.
+Movement seen through the sides of corral with 3 feet of other solid waste or at least 2 feet of soil.
+Producers should contact the local waste disposal facility to determine if carcasses are accepted.